rdkcmf/rdk-cobalt/wsrpc/docs/cobalt-wsrpcAPI.md

 <a name="head.Methods"></a>
 # Methods

-The following methods are provided by the com.libertyglobal.rdk.cobalt interface:
+The following methods are provided by the org.rdk.cobalt interface:

 | Method | Description |
 | :-------- | :-------- |